imrany/environment-monitor/README.md

 Arduino get the sensory data,
 the ESP32 reads data sent from the Arduino, then forwards it to the server using an HTTP POST request where it is stored in a `MySQL Database`.

-Note: This setup allows the MCU to read sensor data, send it to the ESP32 over Serial, and finally, the ESP32 forwards it to a server  where it is stored in a `MySQL Database`.
+<sub>Note: This setup allows the MCU to read sensor data, send it to the ESP32 over Serial, and finally, the ESP32 forwards it to a server  where it is stored in a `MySQL Database`.</sub>